Layr-Labs/eigensdk-rs/README.md

 Example :
 ```
 cargo run -p info-operator-service
 ```

 ## Contributor Guidelines

 We are actively looking for contributors.
-Thanks for your interest.
+Thank you for your interest.

 Ensure the following passes when raising a PR